 On the other hand, potato plants with high levels of boron make lower levels of auxin and high levels of Cytokinins.
-This results in less top growth and higher tuber and better tuber bulking.
+This results in less top growth and better tuber bulking.

 Boron can be used to regulate auxin synthesis and slow down periods of fast top growth.
 Quantity and timing are paramount in this balancing act because there is fine line between deficiency and toxicity with Boron.

 Levity have developed Damu, a high efficiency product that allows lower rates of B to be more effective, using stimulants to increase speed of uptake and metabolism.
 Damu can be used during periods of excess vegetative growth to reduce auxin production and refocus the crop on root growth.